DiamondsBattle/Forcegrief/README.md

 6. Let the program run.
 #### If you don't have a wordlist :
 * Create the wordlist :
 1. Enter "goblin", and follow the instruction on the screen.
-When finished, refer to "If you have a wordlist".